GoogleCloudPlatform/cloud-hackathons/faq/template-student-guide.md

 *This section should clearly state the goals of the challenge and any high-level instructions you want the students to follow.
 You may provide a list of specifications required to meet the goals.
 If this is more than 2-3 paragraphs, it is likely you are not doing it right.*

+> [!IMPORTANT]
-> **Note** *Do NOT use ordered lists as that is an indicator of 'step-by-step' instructions.
+> *Do NOT use ordered lists as that is an indicator of 'step-by-step' instructions.
 Instead, use bullet lists to list out goals and/or specifications.*

+> [!NOTE]
-> **Note** *You may use Markdown sub-headers to organize key sections of your challenge description.*
+> *You may use Markdown sub-headers to organize key sections of your challenge description.*

 *Optionally, you may provide resource files such as a sample application, code snippets, or templates as learning aids for the students.
 These files are stored in the hack's `resources` sub-folder.
 It is the coach's responsibility to package these resources and provide them to students in the Google Space's Files section as per [the instructions provided](https://ghacks.dev/faq/howto-host-hack.html#making-resources-available).*

+> [!NOTE]
-> **Note** *Do NOT provide direct links to files or folders in the gHacks Github repository from the student guide.
+> *Do NOT provide direct links to files or folders in the gHacks Github repository from the student guide.
 Instead, you should refer to the "resources in the Google Space Files section".*

 *Here is some sample challenge text for the IoT Hack Of The Century:*